 Aggregate Country Comparisons

 We begin by providing macro-level summary statistics for all Latin American countries with at least 1,500 older adult immigrants in the U.S. (Table 1).
 Among older adult Latin American immigrants in the U.S. in 2020, the dominant origin country is Mexico, accounting for 44 percent (column 2).
 The three next highest are the Hispanic Caribbean countries Puerto Rico, Cuba, and the Dominican Republic, which together account for 30 percent of older adult Latin American immigrants.
-Thus in the remainder of the paper we will focus on these three Hispanic Caribbean countries, and their comparison with Mexico.
+Thus, in the remainder of the paper we will focus on these three Hispanic Caribbean countries, and their comparison with Mexico.

 Among these focal countries, Puerto Rico is substantially wealthier, with GDP per capita approximately three times higher than the others (as measured in 2019, to abstract from the COVID-19 pandemic’s temporary effects).
 Indeed, Puerto Rico is the wealthiest Latin American country shown, which is due in part to the economic effects of Puerto Rico’s status as a U.S. territory.
-Relative wealth levels have also been affected by major adverse economic events in Cuba, which had been among the wealthiest countries in Latin America in the middle of the 20th century at the time that many of today’s older adults were born.
+Relative wealth levels have also been affected by major adverse economic events in Cuba, which had been among the wealthiest countries in Latin America in the middle of the 20th century at the time that many of today’s older adults were born (1950).

 In terms of population health, Puerto Rico again has an advantage, with approximately three years higher age 65 life expectancy than the other three countries.
-As another general measure of population health, we also examine infant mortality.
+As another general measure of population health, we also examine infant mortality (presented here as deaths per 1,000 births).
 As of 2019, Puerto Rico and Cuba both have similarly low levels of 6 and 5 (similar to that of the U.S.), with Mexico double that at 12, and Dominican Republic much less healthy at 27.
 To better capture health conditions near the time of birth of today’s older adults we also report infant mortality in 1950: Puerto Rico and Cuba both had poor levels, at 68 and 87 (compared to 32 in the U.S.), but Mexico and Dominican Republic had much worse levels still, at 158 and 162.
 These aggregate health comparisons provide prima facie evidence of heterogeneity in healthy aging trends across countries, with Mexico being notable both for its particularly high infant mortality in 1950 and also the most rapid improvement in infant mortality.
-As a whole, among these four countries these data indicate the highest health risks in the Dominican Republic, followed by Mexico and Cuba, with the best health in Puerto Rico.
+As a whole, among these four countries, these data indicate the highest health risks in the Dominican Republic, followed by Mexico and Cuba, with the best health in Puerto Rico.

 Caribbean Hispanic Migrants in the U.S.